Nibir088/Responsible-AI-Group-3-/fairness-tradeoff.md

 $d^*(X) = 1$ if $P_{Y|X} \geq t_{g(X)}$ and $0$ otherwise, where $t_{g(X)}$ are constants that depend only on group membership.
 The optimal rule satisfying predictive equality takes the same form, though the values of the group-specific thresholds are different.

-__Predictive Equality__ The optimal decision rule $ d^*(X)$ satisfying predictive equality takes a similar form to the statistical parity case, with group-specific thresholds.
+__Predictive Equality__ The optimal decision rule $d^*(X)$ satisfying predictive equality takes a similar form to the statistical parity case, with group-specific thresholds.

 __Conditional Statistical Parity__ $d^*(X) = 1$ if $P_{Y|X} \geq t_{g(X),l(X)}$ and $0$ otherwise, where $t_{g(X),l(X)}$ are constants dependent on group membership and legitimate attributes.